A popular houseplant, Zamia furfuracea is a plant native to Veracruz State in Mexico.

 Full sun benefits the plant best during its growing season and while young, but it can still thrive in partial sunlight.

-When growing indoors, be sure to rotate the plant so it can grow evenly.
+When growing indoors, rotate your cardboard palm so it can grow evenly.

-While cardboard cycad may be grown outdoors, it’s a subtropical plant and won’t fare well against extreme cold.
+While the cardboard palm may be grown outdoors year-round, it’s a subtropical plant and won’t fare well against extreme cold.

-Thus, it should be restricted to indoor settings outside of USDA hardiness zones 9b to 11.
+Thus, it should be restricted to indoor settings outside USDA hardiness zones 9b to 11.

 Ideal temperatures range from 60° to 75° degrees Fahrenheit (15° – 24° C), although the plant can survive around 15° degrees Fahrenheit beyond this.